The technological future of everything from cars and jet engines to oil rigs, along with gadgets and appliances, will depend on microscopic sensors.

 According to Hemker, the exceptional tensile strength of the material is attributable to its atomic-scale arrangement of the internal crystal structure of the alloy.
 The structure renders the material with high strength and also does not hinder the ability of the material to conduct electricity.

-has given our films a terrific combination, [a] balance of properties,” stated Hemker.
+The structure, “has given our films a terrific combination, [a] balance of properties,” stated Hemker.

 Apart from being mechanically and thermally stable, the films can also resist higher temperatures.
 The Researches in the team are preoccupied with planning the subsequent course of development, which is, molding the films into MEMS components.
 According to Hemker, the research team has filed a provisional patent application for the new material.